Grain storage on subsistence farms: Worldwide usage

-Argentina frequently experiences a storage shortage of 20 to 35 million tonnes of grain.
-This led to quality and quantity loss since the grain has to be transported directly from the farms to elevators, and from elevators to terminal ports.
-Hermetically sealed plastic bags (silo bags) has gained popularity among producers to overcome this issue.
-In 2008 harvest season, more than 33 million tonnes of grain were stored using the silo bags in the country for several grains and oilseeds, and this technology is being adopted by other South American countries.
+Grain storage capacity often falls short of production by 20 to 35 million tonnes in Argentina.
+This leads to grain loss during transportation.
+Farmers use hermetically sealed plastic bags (silo bags) to solve this issue.
+In the 2008 harvest season, more than 33 million tonnes of grain and oilseeds were stored using the silo bags in Argentina.
+This technology is being adopted by other South American countries.